Tickets for both the main conference and the Education Summit are now sold out.

-If you’re staying anywhere else and you have a ticket to watch the keynotes in the Yerba Buena Center for the Arts, you’ll pick up your badge at the main registration desk, which will open at 8.00 am on Monday the 9th of February, inside the Grand Lobby at the YBCA.
+If you have a ticket to watch the keynotes in the Yerba Buena Center for the Arts, you’ll pick up your badge at the main registration desk, which will open at 8.00 am on Monday the 9th of February, inside the Grand Lobby at the YBCA.

-If you’re staying anywhere else and you have a ticket to watch the keynotes in the Contemporary Jewish Museum, you’ll pick up your badge at the registration desk inside the lobby of the CJM, which will open at 8.00am on Monday the 9th of February.
+If you have a ticket to watch the keynotes in the Contemporary Jewish Museum, you’ll pick up your badge at the registration desk inside the lobby of the CJM, which will open at 8.00am on Monday the 9th of February.

 If you have a ticket to the Education Summit, you’ll pick up your badge at the California College of the Arts on Sunday the 8th of February, along with your conference ticket if you’ve also purchased one of those.

 Once you’ve got into San Francisco and picked up your ticket, you’ll want to think about what kind of conference experience you’d like to have.

 We’ve been hard at work building out a program that we feel represents the breadth of interaction design.
 Alongside our six keynote speakers – Jan Chipchase, Kara Swisher, Gentry Underwood, Tim Brown (with Allan Chochinov) & Ayah Bdeir – we also have speakers and workshop leaders from companies such as Twitter, GE, Facebook, Google, Greatschools, Ammunition, Microsoft, Intel, the Near Future Laboratory, IDEO, frog, Cooper, Method, Soundcloud and Sonos.

 So, whether you’ve registered for a workshop or you’re just planning on taking in three days of talks, you should be all set for three days well spent.